truthcoin/www.truthcoin.info/_posts/2014-11-28-limits-of-blockchain.md

 ### Storage and Retrieval

 The "ownership" concept implies [certain](http://en.wikipedia.org/wiki/Excludability) [requirements](http://en.wikipedia.org/wiki/Rivalry_%28economics%29) (one can't "own" the fresh, outdoor air).
 Blockchain tech (an uncensorable database and a distributed timestamp server) enabled digital assets to meet these requirements.
-However, **the assets themselves are still digital**: while it may one day be possible to buy a smart-property car using only the Bitcoin blockchain, **the value of the car will not be protected from a sledgehammer** in the same way that each Bitcoin *is* protected (from a sledgehammer) by the blockchain.
+However, **the assets themselves are still digital**: while it may one day be possible to buy a "smart property" car using only the Bitcoin blockchain, **the value of the car will not be protected from a sledgehammer** in the same way that each Bitcoin *is* protected (from a sledgehammer) by the blockchain.

 ![SmartProperty](/images/dumb_property.png)